-In our latest study, All Car leasing has discovered which drinks are most commonly provided to Santa throughout major cities across the UK, along with how much alcohol Santa is actually consuming.
+In our latest study which strays away from our offerings of personal leasing and business leasing deals, All Car leasing has discovered which drinks are most commonly provided to Santa throughout major cities across the UK, along with how much alcohol Santa is actually consuming.
 The results indicate that Santa takes just over five years to sober up from just one of his Christmas deliveries!
 In a nutshell - he'd be permanently sozzled until he retires!

 In order to calculate how much Santa would drink on his travels, we figured, with him being a polite and considerate man he'd at least have one sip (equating to roughly 16ml of each drink) from each drink.
 For each beverage type, we calculated how many units would be found in 16ml and multiplied this by the number of households with children under the age of 15, with an average of two children per household, this allowed us to work out the total number of units Santa would end up drinking in each city.
 We have also factored in the alcohol that would already be wearing off - we based this on losing one unit per hour.